-You do realize that a passport isn’t just for threatening to leave the country when your presidential candidate of choice doesn’t get elected, right?
-No, it’s for checking out the 20 cities you need to visit before you die.
+You do realize that a passport isn't just for threatening to leave the country when things don't go your way, right?

-A Pulp Fiction movie poster taped to your wall is just one step above refrigerator magnets in the hierarchy of home decor.
-Don’t do this.
-Instead, follow Nate Berkus’s advice for decorating your walls.
+A Pulp Fiction movie poster taped to your wall is just one step above refrigerator magnets in the hierarchy of home décor.

-Okay, so you don’t technically “own” a girlfriend, but she still belongs on this list.
-If she can only recall the three most recent leaders of the free world, you are officially dating too young, buddy.
+Let's be clear: No, you don't "own" a significant other—no matter their age.
+But if your S.O. can only recall the three most recent leaders of the free world, you are officially dating too young, buddy.

 A Tattoo Less Than Five Years Old